-The Land of Pharaohs, the cradle of civilizations, legends and mysteries.
-Our Luxor and Red Sea Legends Tour offers you an unforgettable experience to the ancient wonders of Egypt.
+Egypt Luxor and Red Sea Legends.
+This is a tour to the Land of Pharaohs, the cradle of civilizations, with its legends and mysteries.
+Tour offers you an unforgettable experience to the ancient wonders of Egypt.
 Learn more about the mythical sites of the Pyramids, the Sphinx, the Egyptian Museum, Luxor and Karnak Temples and The Valley of Kings.
 After all the touring you had in the past days settle into your hotel in El Gouna, a mirage on the Red Sea, just outside Hurghada.
-Its downtown Marina comes alive after sunset.
+The downtown Marina comes alive after sunset.

 At a glance